wilfriedbarth/wb-blog/src/pages/til/2019-02-07-javascript-shallow-clone-array-slice/index.md

 ---
-title: "Shallow Clone JS Array with Slice"
+title: 'Shallow Clone JS Array with Slice'
-description: "TIL how to use slice to shallow clone a JS Array"
+description: 'TIL how to use slice to shallow clone a JS Array'
-keywords: ["JS", "Javascript", "Array", "Shallow", "Clone", "Slice"]
+keywords: ['JS', 'Javascript', 'Array', 'Shallow', 'Clone', 'Slice']
-date: "2019-02-07"
+date: '2019-02-07'
 ---

 Today I ran into a bug where I was unintentionally mutating an array